The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/best-in-slot.md

     message: Updated sets for patch 6.4.
   - date: 2023-07-25T01:39:21.226Z
     message: Updated DSR and TOP sets for the 6.45 Relic
+  - date: 2024-01-17T06:11:38.048Z
+    message: "Updated BiS for 6.55 Manderville Weapon. "
 bis:
   - type: etro
-    description: BiS built around a 2.49s GCD.
-The damage difference between this set and the 2.5s GCD set will be almost unnoticeably worse.
-This set does not share perfect compatibility with DRG.
-You can swap the DH melds on the chest to DET to have perfect compatibility with DRG for a minor single digit DPS loss (estimated at ~4 dps).
+    description: BiS set designed around a 2.49 GCD while using the final step of the Manderville weapon.
+This set does not share compatibility with DRG, however, due to differing melds.
+If you do not care about compatibility with DRG, use this set, otherwise use the DRG compatible Relic option.
+    name: 2.49 Relic BiS
+    link: d2a87a16-cb92-493a-b613-8904feeab83b
+  - type: etro
+    description: Built around a 2.49 GCD, this set trades a minor DPS loss for more compatibility with DRG's BiS to avoid needing to remeld frequently when playing both jobs.
+The Skill Speed meld will still need to be swapped out when playing DRG.
+If you do not wish to remeld frequently, you can fully use DRG 2.5 BiS melds and use Baba Ghanoush food instead of Baked Eggplant for an estimated 20 DPS loss in exchange for no longer needing to remeld for 2.49 on RPR.
+    name: 2.49 DRG Compatible Relic Option
+    link: 6226b95e-f905-4e22-83f0-706631e20371
+  - type: etro
+    description: >-
+      This is the original Anabaseios Savage BiS before the final Manderville step was released.
+Use this if you don't have the final Manderville weapon step.

+      \

+      BiS built around a 2.49s GCD.
 A 2.49s GCD means Arcane Circle will only drift .12-.13 seconds every two minutes potentially allowing for better raid alignment.
 This is currently our recommended option.
-    name: 2.49 BiS
+    name: 2.49 No Relic Option
     link: 3c8ec7ad-ccfc-42ce-a129-13bd032e2220
   - type: etro
-    description: BiS built around have a 2.5s GCD.
-This Set shares full compatibility with the 2.5s GCD DRG set.
-The best option for our personal damage by a slight margin but at 2.5s Arcane Circle will drift .5s every two minutes.
-This could cause problems with alignment or fight specific needs.
-    name: 2.5 GCD BiS
-    link: dbedcbfc-21d0-420c-9c91-ed2e946adbe4
-  - type: etro
+    description: >-
-    description: This is a good set to start with if you plan to go into the Anabaseios savage tier.
+      This is a good set to start with if you plan to go into the Anabaseios savage tier.
 This is one of three possible sets that you can go for.
 The set shown above only features the crafted set with one normal raid piece.
       The normal raid earring beats the crafted set earring if the latter is not pentamelded.

+      As of 6.5 there are a lot of options for getting gear that is i640+.

+      Just follow this simple priority for gearing until you get BiS pieces:

+      * Take the highest iLvl piece available to you

+      * Follow meld priority for non BiS pieces

+      * For options within the same iLvl, prioritize pieces that do not have skill speed

+      * Replace with BiS pieces when possible
     name: What to wear before getting savage BiS?
     link: b377ab03-2327-4fef-b2df-e8c53b5b858b
   - type: etro